Rain (Beatles song): Backwards sounds

-The coda of "Rain" includes backwards vocals, which Lennon later stated was the first use of this technique on a record.
+The coda of "Rain" includes backwards vocals, which Lennon later claimed was the first use of this technique on a record, although "H'tuom Tuhs", by Sydney band The Missing Links had actually been released in October of the previous year.
 Edited together from Lennon's vocal track, the backwards portion consists of him singing the word "sunshine", then a drawn-out "rain" taken from one of the choruses, and finally the song's opening line, "If the rain comes they run and hide their heads".
 In author Robert Rodriguez's description, accompanied by the backing vocalists singing the song title on another track, Lennon's vocal "evoked the sound of a blissed-out zealot speaking in tongues in a trancelike state".

 Both Lennon and producer George Martin claimed credit for the idea.
 Lennon said in 1966:

 Harrison confirmed Lennon's creative accident, as did Emerick, but Martin told Beatles historian Mark Lewisohn in 1987:

 Lennon repeated his version of events in a 1968 interview with Jonathan Cott of Rolling Stone.
 In a 1980 interview, Lennon recalled:

 Regardless of who is credited for the technique, "from that point on", Emerick wrote, "almost every overdub we did on Revolver had to be tried backwards as well as forwards."

 Release and reception

 "Rain" was released as the B-side to "Paperback Writer" in the United States on 30 May 1966 (as Capitol 5651) and in the UK on 10 June.
 It was the Beatles' first UK single since the "Day Tripper" / "We Can Work It Out" double A-side in December 1965.
-The new record showed profound changes in the Beatles' image, after the band had spent 1966 largely out of the public eye.
+The new record showed profound changes in the Beatles' image, after the band had spent the first half of 1966 largely out of the public eye.
 Music journalist Jon Savage describes the two tracks as "saturated in clanging guitar and Indian textures", and each reflective of a different side of "the psychedelic coin".
 In author Shawn Levy's description, as a prelude to Revolver, the single offered the first clue of the Beatles' transformation into "the world's first household psychedelics, avatars of something wilder and more revolutionary than anything pop culture had ever delivered before".
 Cash Box described the song as a "soulful, medium-paced, effectively-rendered blueser."

 In the United States, the song peaked at number 23 on the Billboard Hot 100 on 9 July 1966, and remained in that position the following week.
 The "Paperback Writer" single reached number 1 in the UK and the US, as well as Australia and West Germany.